 Entrepreneurial Documents

-InDesign can help you create print and digital materials for promoting your business, including business cards, professional letterheads, invoices, forms, marketing flyers, and website banners, among others.
-InDesign’s built-in templates will help you design materials quickly and make your designs consistent with the various print and digital formats.
+InDesign can help you create print and digital materials for promoting your business, including business cards, professional letterheads, invoices, forms, marketing flyers, and website banners.
+InDesign’s built-in templates help you design materials quickly and keep your designs consistent across print and digital formats.

 Web Design

 Though perhaps not as popular as other web development tools, InDesign is still useful for designing web pages.
-InDesign can be used for producing wireframes, which work as a rough draft of web page design.
-This can make InDesign a useful web tool for entrepreneurs and other individuals interested in building their own websites.
-InDesign allows you to test out the layout of text, graphics, and navigation before building the site, ultimately saving time and making the development process more productive.
+InDesign can be used for producing wireframes, which work as a rough draft of webpage design.
+This can make InDesign a useful Web Design tool for entrepreneurs and other individuals interested in building their own websites.
+InDesign allows you to test the layout of text, graphics, and navigation before building the site, ultimately saving time and making the development process more efficient.

 Learn InDesign Skills with Noble Desktop

-The Adobe InDesign Bootcamp gives students hands-on experience working with InDesign through exercises that mirror the kinds of projects that professional Graphic Designers would work on.
-Students will learn how to create layouts with InDesign’s text, color, and graphic tools, they will learn how to import formats and styles to easily build layouts, and they will learn how to work with parent pages to easily create complex, multi-page designs for projects like brochures and magazines.
-This course is ideal for students who want to learn the advanced features of InDesign within a professional context.
-At the end of this bootcamp, students will be prepared to use InDesign as part of their professional lives, and they will be able to demonstrate to their employers that they have received in-depth InDesign training.
+The Adobe InDesign Bootcamp gives students hands-on experience working with InDesign through exercises that mirror the kinds of projects that Professional Graphic Designers would work on.
+Students will learn how to create layouts using InDesign’s text, color, and graphic tools; how to import formats and styles to efficiently build layouts; and how to use parent pages to create complex, multi-page designs for brochures and magazines.
+This course is ideal for students who want to learn the advanced features of InDesign in a professional context.
+By the end of this bootcamp, students will be prepared to use InDesign in their careers and demonstrate that they’ve received advanced InDesign training.

 Noble’s Graphic Design Certificate program takes this InDesign training and pairs it with career-focused training in Photoshop and Illustrator.
-Students will learn the background of graphic design, receiving training in philosophies of composition, color theory, and typography.
-Then, they will learn how to use Illustrator and Photoshop to create digital illustrations and assets that can be imported to InDesign to populate finished page layouts.
-Bringing these programs together, the Graphic Design Certificate program is built to take students from novice users to trained designers, aiming to help them find a new career once they’ve completed the course.
-This certificate program also provides students with one-on-one career mentoring so that when the course is complete, graduates will be ready to enter the workforce as Graphic Designers.
+Students will learn the foundations of Graphic Design, receiving instruction in the philosophies of composition, Color Theory, and Typography.
+Then, they’ll learn how to use Illustrator and Photoshop to create digital illustrations and assets that can be imported into InDesign to complete professional layouts.
+This Graphic Design Certificate program is built to take students from novice to job-ready Designer.
+The program also includes one-on-one career mentoring to ensure graduates are prepared to enter the workforce as Graphic Designers.

 Key Takeaways